Blaizzy/mlx-embeddings/docs/Homebrew-homebrew-cask-Maintainer-Guide.md

 ### Approvals

-In general, PRs in the cask repositories should have at least one approval from a maintainer before being merged.
+PRs in the cask repositories should must have at least one approval from a user with write access before they can be merged.

-If desired, a maintainer can self-approve one of their PRs using the `self-approve` GitHub Actions workflow to satisfy this requirement.
+Ideally, this approval will come from another maintainer.
+If necessary, however, a maintainer can self-approve one of their PRs using the `self-approve` GitHub Actions workflow to satisfy this requirement.
 To trigger a self-approval, navigate to the ["Self-approve a Pull Request" section of the Actions tab](https://github.com/Homebrew/homebrew-cask/actions/workflows/self-approve.yml), click on "Run workflow", enter the PR number and click "Run workflow".